MMI in Thailand

 Kanchanaburi & Korat

-Korat is around 5 hours northeast of Bangkok by land.
+Korat is approximately 5 hours northeast of Bangkok by land.
 The clinics are often held inside prisons.
 Our partners there would like to minister to one of the marginalized groups of the Thai society.
 Prison authorities did request our presence as the prisoners have been asking for our return as they felt the love and excellent care the team showed them in the past.

 * Project Description: